Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Evaluation

 \paragraph{Query Sample Size.} Our corpus includes queries covering a broad spectrum of use cases, from highly selective analytics (e.g., trips in San Francisco completed in the past hour) to statistics of large populations (e.g., all trips in the US).
 Differential privacy generally requires the addition of more noise to highly selective queries than to queries over large populations, since the influence of any individual's data diminishes as population size increases.
 Consequently, a query's selectivity is important for interpreting the relative error introduced by differential privacy.
 To measure the selectivity we calculate the \emph{sample size} of every aggregation function in the original query, which represents the number of input records to which the function was applied.

-\paragraph{Results.} Figures~\ref{fig:scatter_plots} and~\ref{fig:scatter_plots_saa_function} show the results of this experiment.
-All three mechanisms exhibit the expected inverse relationship between sample size and error; moreover, this trend is apparent for queries with and without joins.
+\paragraph{Results.} Figure~\ref{fig:scatter_plots} shows the results of this experiment.
+Both mechanisms exhibit the expected inverse relationship between sample size and error; moreover, this trend is apparent for queries with and without joins.

-Where the other three mechanisms support only counting queries, Sample \& Aggregate supports all statistical estimators.
-Figure~\ref{fig:scatter_plots_saa_function} shows the utility results for Sample \& Aggregate, highlighting the aggregation function used.
-These results indicate that Sample \& Aggregate can provide high utility ($<$10\% error) for each of its supported aggregation functions on approximately half of the queries.